shirish93/shirish93.github.io/_posts/2024-03-03-japanese-shrine.md

 ---
 layout: post
-title:  "Bringing lessons from Japanese temple constructions to software maintenance"
+title: Bringing lessons from Japanese temple constructions to software maintenance
 author: shirish
-categories: [ engineering, software, rewrite ]
+categories:
+  - engineering
+  - software
+  - rewrite
-image: "assets/images/temple.png"
+image: assets/images/temple.png
-beforetoc: "Don't entomb your applications.
+beforetoc: Don't entomb your applications.
 Make them flexible, be ready to make gradual changes.
-That way, they won't need an overhaul from scratch when the time comes."
+That way, they won't need an overhaul from scratch when the time comes.
+image_description: Image generated using Gemini AI.
+Will be replaced soon.
 ---

 Don't entomb your applications.
 Make them flexible, be ready to make gradual changes.
 That way, they won't need an overhaul from scratch when the time comes.